 The University of California posts bidding opportunities online via the Public Bid Site.

 There are many resources available to small, local and diverse businesses, some are government managed outreach programs and some are coalitions of business leaders, community organizations and other advocate groups.
 A few resources of note include:

 For local information and resources, please also reach out to the UC campus closest to your location.
 Many diverse business outreach programs are managed at the local level.
 Each UC campus has a Supplier Diversity Coordinator who can help you find an appropriate resource or local contact.3.
 Where will I find information about current soliciations and other opportunities to bid for the University's business?

-Systemwide and individual campus opportunities are posted centrally on our website (see Becoming a UC Supplier).
-Each campus also maintains its own procurement website where similar information can be found, usually specific to that campus (see list of Campus Procurement Sites).
+Systemwide and individual campus opportunities are posted centrally on the Public Bid Site.
+(See also How to Do Business With Us.)
+Each campus also maintains its own procurement website where you can find specific information about that campus' procurement operations. (see list of Campus Procurement Sites).

 A Small Business Enterprise is an independently owned and operated concern certified, or certifiable, as a small business by the Federal Small Business Administration (SBA), by applicable state or local government agencies (such as the California Department of General Services Oiffce of Small Business & Disabled Veteran Business Enterprise) and other recognized certifying agencies or 'councils.'